-Client: v447572\Oasmia Pharmaceutical AB\20-F File: v447572\20f.htm Type: 20-F Pg: 26 of 158
+Client: v473865\Oasmia Pharmaceutical AB\20-F File: v473865\20f.htm Type: 20-F Pg: 22 of 133

-The anticipated development of a REMS for Paclical and our other human health product candidates could cause delays in the approval process and would add additional layers of regulatory requirements that could impact our ability to commercialize our human health product candidates in the U.S. and reduce their market potential.
+The anticipated development of a Risk Evaluation and Mitigation Strategy (REMS) for Paclical and our other human health product candidates could cause delays in the approval process and would add additional layers of regulatory requirements that could impact our ability to commercialize our human health product candidates in the U.S. and reduce their market potential.